jatnnik/blog/src/content/blog/oop-vs-fp.md

 ## Object Oriented

 Let's say you have a cat, and now you want to describe that cat in code.
-Your cat has multiple _properties_ like name, age, fur color etc. She also has some _methods_, or interactions like purring, meowing etc.
+Your cat has multiple _properties_ like name, age, fur color etc. She also has some _methods_, or interactions, like purring, meowing etc.

 Using an object oriented approach, you would create a `Cat` class, which is like a blueprint for a cat.
 Your cat would then be an _instance_ of the class.